alvaro-cuesta/clojoban/README.md

 [![Clojoban!](http://i.imgur.com/zIuPq.png)](http://clojoban.herokuapp.com)

 This project began as a fun way to make a bigger project for [Clojure](http://www.clojure.org), so I'm open to criticism (and willing to learn from it!)
-I think I did a good job in the end.
 I aimed for modularity, good extensibility and tried to follow good practices as much as possible.

 You should think of Clojoban as a framework for "remote embedabble" games, feel free to create your own games from it! (see the [license](https://github.com/alvaro-cuesta/clojoban#license) below.)